peterhcharlton/info/safer_wearables/sops/recruitment/preparing_invitation_materials.md

   - reply slip (`v.1.0_docmail`)
   - reply envelope (`v.1.0`)

+### Creating headed invitation letters
+If using headed paper for a GP Practice, then create a Practice-specific invitation letter, placing the usual invitation letter on the headed paper.
+In doing so, take care to ensure that the header is not obscured by the address label placed in the upper left corner by docmail.

 ### Creating list of potential participants

 Create an excel spreadsheet of mail data (based on the [template](https://www.cfhdocmail.com/live/ExampleDownload.aspx?Filename=LetterTemplate.doc) described [here](https://www.cfhdocmail.com/live/help.aspx)) (NB: there is a specific template named `Template_Docmail_AddressList`), and including the following fields: